LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

 Profiling with Caliper
 ************************

-To aid in profiling, the RAJA abstraction layer has dynamic and static plugin support for the Caliper performance library.
+The RAJA abstraction layer has dynamic and static plugin support for the Caliper performance library.
 We refer the reader to the :ref:`feat-plugins-label` section for more on RAJA plugins.
 Caliper is developed at LLNL and freely available on GitHub, see `Caliper GitHub <https://github.com/LLNL/Caliper>`_ .
 Caliper provides a common interface for various vendor profiling tools and its own built-in performance reports.

-In this section we will demonstrate how to configure RAJA with Caliper, run a simple examples with kernel profiling, and a quick snapshot of hotspots of using the Thicket libary.
+In this section we demonstrate how to configure RAJA with Caliper, run a simple examples with kernel profiling, and a quick snapshot of hotspots of using the Thicket libary.
 The Thicket library is also developed at LLNL and freely available on GitHub, see `Thicket GitHub <https://github.com/LLNL/Thicket>`_ .
-This page is focused as a quickstart guide, for more detailed tutorials we refer the reader to the Caliper and Thicket tutorials.
+This page is tailored to be a quickstart guide, for more detailed tutorials we refer the reader to the Caliper and Thicket tutorials.

 =================================